Johniitr/test_del_repo/README.md

 # test_del_repo
-This repo is used to test my knowledge!
+This repo is used to test and apply my git knowledge!